Certain resolutions can boost your productivity and change your life! This is particularly true for UPSC CSE aspirants.

 Photostat copies of mock exams won’t help like timed mock exams.
 So don’t rely on them much.

-Take at least two ClearIAS online mock test every week, simulating exam conditions.
+Take at least two ClearIAS online mock tests every week, simulating exam conditions.
 Revise already taken exams and previous year questions for at least 1 hour daily.

-If you haven’t enrolled for ClearIAS Online Prelims Test Series 2018, enrol now!
+If you haven’t enrolled for ClearIAS Online Prelims Test Series, enrol now!

 If you haven’t finished NCERTs yet, finish them at the earliest.
 NCERT books, NIOS books, IGNOU books etc are very easy to study and has authentic information.
 At least finish NCERTs by next month.

-Writing improves your clarity of thinking.
+For Mains, learn how to write a great answer.
 Good writing skills are necessary for UPSC CSE Mains.
 Make it a habit to write model answers of previous year UPSC questions, and get evaluated by peers or experts.
+Writing improves your clarity of thinking.

-9. Stop the habit of checking mobile phone frequently
+9. Stop the habit of checking your mobile phones frequently

 Revise whatever you study in a day before you go to bed.
 Also revise the same, the next day before you start.
-Also make sure your revise on weekends, and month-ends.
-This will work magic, and you become expert in whatever you studied.
+Also, make sure you revise on weekends and month-ends.
+This will work magic, and you become an expert in whatever you studied.